 Check these water supply issues when you notice your KitchenAid dishwasher not cleaning dishes well:

 - Water not hot enough: A dishwasher’s water temperature should be at least 120℉ to clean sufficiently.
-You may need to raise the temperature on your home’s hot water heater to improve dishwasher performance.
+You may need to raise the temperature of your home’s hot water heater to improve dishwasher performance.
 Running the hot water in your kitchen sink before starting a wash cycle can ensure that it’s readily available to the dishwasher.

 - Water pressure too low: The water inlet valve requires at least 20 psi of pressure to open, allowing water to flow from your home supply to the dishwasher.
 If the water pressure is too low, the valve won’t open to supply the dishwasher with enough water.
 If possible, increase your home’s water pressure so the valve can function properly.

 - Part failure: In other cases, the water inlet valve may be broken, restricting the dishwasher’s water supply.
 Spray arms are also prone to cracks and malfunctions that limit water access.
-These parts must be replaced for the dishwasher to function properly.
+These parts must be replaced for the dishwasher to function correctly.

 Dishwasher still not cleaning as it should?
 A professional dishwasher repair service should have a look.
 Schedule an appointment with one of our expert technicians to solve the problem!